simurai/chameleon-ui/README.md

 ### Install

 This theme isn’t published.
 But you can still try it out by installing it from Atom’s settings.
-Go to __Settings > Install__ and then paste `simurai/chameleon-ui` and hit enter.
+Go to __Settings > Install__ and then enter `simurai/chameleon-ui` and click on the "Themes" button.
+It should show a card with an "Install" button.
 Don’t forget to also install `simurai/chameleon-syntax` since they depend on each other.

 Then switch to the "Themes" tab and pick **Chameleon** for both, UI and Syntax.